AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

     For more information about character array traits, see chapter
     \ref alib_characters_arrays "4.
 Character Arrays" of  the Programmer's Manual of module \alib_characters.

-  @param TString      The type to provide array type traits for.
+  @param T            The type to provide array type-traits for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar        The character type of character arrays that \p{T} represents or might be created of.
   @param Construction One of the values \b NONE, \b Implicit or \b ExplicitOnly.

 \def ALIB_CHARACTER_ZT_ARRAY
-  Specializes type traits struct \alib{characters;T_ZTCharArray} for type \p{TString}.
+  Specializes the type trait \alib{characters;ZTArrayTraits} for type \p{T}.

   To implement the corresponding static methods in alignment with the specialized access and construction flags, macros